The Hundred Line: Last Defense Academy: Characters and narrative

 The game's scenario was written and directed by Kodaka and Uchikoshi, with character designs by Rui Komatsuzaki and Shimadoriru, and music composed by Masafumi Takada.

 Kodaka described one of the original concepts for the game as being a visual novel that can continue as long as the player wants, and as "a visual novel that never ends."
 Uchikoshi's initial response to the 100 narratives pitch was to "rethink this one" and created a flowchart with 100 routes to present how "rash [Kodaka's] idea was, but that only got him more motivated."

 Uchikoshi added every route taken in the game should "feel like it could have been the true route" and there was "no true ending that can only be seen by completing the game".
 The multiple routes led to the team taking the narrative into different genres.
 Due to the large-scale narrative, the script was split between the team members.
 Kodaka wrote the first route in the game, with Uchikoshi working on the branching system and general ideas of what happens in the branch stories.
 This was followed by distributing responsibility for writing the routes.
 By September 2023, the writing team remained incomplete, leading Too Kyo to expand the writing team to include Kyouhei Oyama and Youichirou Koizumi.

 Kodaka created the characters of The Hundred Line.
 He said the characters were intended to be down-to-earth, but gave them quirks whenever he found them too generic.
-Characters introduced later in the story, specifically Kurara Oosuzuki, Kyoshika Magadori, Yugamu Omokage, Mojiro Moko, were designed to be more eccentric than Nozomi Kirifuji and the initial group of characters.
+Characters introduced later in the story, specifically Kurara Oosuzuki, Kyoshika Magadori, Yugamu Omokage, and Moko Mojiro, were designed to be more eccentric than Nozomi Kirifuji and the initial group of characters.
 As production progressed, Kodaka said all the characters' personalities became more extreme.
 Kodaka said that the major factor of defining the story was his own age, as he felt this was the last time he could write "believable teenager dialogue".